mbround18/hammock/docs/README.md

 - `GET /invite` – HTTP redirect to the discovered Discord invite link
 - `GET /docs` – OpenAPI document describing every endpoint

-Expose port `8080` (the `Dockerfile` does so via `EXPOSE 8080`) and wire the probes directly into your orchestration platform.
-The built-in Docker health check already monitors `/k8s/readyz` when you run the official image.
+Expose port `8080` (the `Dockerfile` already uses `EXPOSE 8080`) and wire the probes directly into your orchestration platform.
+The built-in Docker health check monitors `/k8s/readyz` automatically.

-### Self-hosted privacy contract
+## Privacy & Data Handling

-By design this project never uploads audio or text to third parties unless you supply an `OPENAPI_KEY` for optional summaries.
+Hammock never uploads audio or text to third parties unless you supply an `OPENAPI_KEY` for optional summaries.
 JSON transcript files stay under `CAPTION_OUTPUT_DIR`.
 You, as the operator, are responsible for disclosure, consent, retention, and compliance.
 Two participant-labeling modes exist because of Discord's encryption model:

 1. **Transparent mode** – the bot joins first, so Discord exposes usernames and Hammock uses them verbatim.
 2. **Randomized mode** – the bot joins mid-call, so each speaker receives a stable numeric placeholder for that session.

 See [`docs/PRIVACY.md`](./PRIVACY.md) for the full policy and operator obligations.
 Do not deploy Hammock unless you are comfortable owning the data it produces.

-In Discord, use the registered slash commands:
+## Slash Commands

 - `/join [voice_channel]` – start listening in a channel or omit the option to join your current voice channel
 - `/leave` – disconnect and stop captioning
-- `/ping` – health check
+- `/ping` – lightweight health check

 Caption sessions are rewritten into JSON under `CAPTION_OUTPUT_DIR` using the schema emitted by `src/captions/json.rs` (files look like `<guild>_<channel>_<timestamp>[_slug].json`).
 Each entry includes timestamps, speaker metadata (real names or numeric placeholders), and the transcribed comment. `/leave` uploads the finished file back to the invoking channel when possible.

-### Transcript summaries
+## Transcript Summaries

-With `OPENAPI_KEY` set the `/leave` command also uploads the finished JSON transcript to OpenAI's Responses API, asks the configured `OPENAPI_MODEL` for concise Markdown notes, and posts the result underneath the transcription attachment before deleting the temporary upload.
+With `OPENAPI_KEY` set, the `/leave` command uploads the finished JSON transcript to OpenAI's Responses API, asks the configured `OPENAPI_MODEL` for concise Markdown notes, and posts the result underneath the transcription attachment before deleting the temporary upload.

-If you prefer to share only the AI summary (and keep the JSON transcript private) set `INCLUDE_TRANSCRIPTS_WITH_SUMMARY=false`.
-This mode requires `OPENAPI_KEY`; the bot will fail fast if a summary is requested but no key is configured.
+Set `INCLUDE_TRANSCRIPTS_WITH_SUMMARY=false` if you want to share only the AI summary (and keep the JSON transcript private).
+This mode requires `OPENAPI_KEY`; the bot fails fast if a summary is requested but no key is configured.
 The transcript is always uploaded when summarization is disabled.

+## Performance Notes

+### GPU acceleration

+Build with `cargo run --release --features cuda` to compile Whisper with cuBLAS support.
+With the CUDA toolkit (including `nvcc`) and NVIDIA drivers installed inside WSL or Linux, inference will automatically use the GPU.
+Use `WHISPER_USE_GPU=false` to fall back to CPU if the GPU stack is unavailable.

+### Logging noise

+Discord occasionally delivers malformed UDP packets that Songbird flags as “Illegal RTP message received.”
+Hammock suppresses those error-level logs by default to avoid flooding the console.
+Set `ALLOW_SONGBIRD_UDP_ERRORS=1` if you need the raw Songbird UDP logs for troubleshooting.

+## License

+Hammock is distributed under the [GNU Affero General Public License v3.0](./LICENSE.md).

+### Why AGPL 3.0?

+AGPL 3.0 encourages transparency and protects users.
+This project handles live audio capture and AI-generated transcripts, so the license ensures that anyone who hosts or modifies the software must keep their changes open and disclose how data is handled.
+It also provides strong liability protection and prevents private, closed-source services from taking the code without sharing improvements.
+We are open to future license changes if a compelling need arises.